sinetiq/api-specification-governance/README.md

 <p>&nbsp;</p>

 ### Step 1: Create API Specification
 Use your preferred editor to create a YAML file for the API specification and store it in your versioning repository (ex. git).
-Ensure each specification has an API identifier (`x-api-identifier`) with a unique name. _The API specifications will be loosely coupled, no server part and only one specific information object (resource)._

   ```sh
     openapi: 3.0.0